Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 Non-partisan by design

-OurCongress provides plain-English context without endorsements, political interpretation, or advocacy.
+OurCongress presents public records without political endorsement, interpretation, or advocacy.

 Official sources

-Data is sourced from official government records (e.g., Congress.gov, GovInfo, Clerk of the House, and the U.S. Senate).
+Data is sourced from official government records, including Congress.gov, GovInfo, the Clerk of the House, and the U.S. Senate.

 AI-generated text